-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - We use a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet, our learning platform and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - We recognise the specific risks that can be posed by mobile and smart technology, including mobile / smart phones, cameras and wearable technology.
-In accordance with KCSIE 2023 - the school has appropriate mobile and smart technology, image use, online and acceptable use policies in place, which are shared and understood by all members of the community.
+• The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary.

+- The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying, social media and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - We use a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - We recognise the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2024 - The school has appropriate mobile and smart technology, image use, online and acceptable use policies in place, which are shared and understood by all members of the community.